croRazor6014/MoonRover/README.md

 The task:
-Create a small application and design a REST API with the following prerequisites.
-We will ask you also to present your solution to us to emulate a code and design review session.
-Think about how you would do it in front of a small group and prepare your presentation accordingly.
-Think about how you would convince other people of your approaches.
-Presentation is an important part of the assignment because we look at how you articulate your thoughts.
-Use the tools of your choice to present your solution.
+Create a small application and design a REST API with the following prerequisites

 Problem details:
 • The application is a simulation of a moon rover moving on a square tabletop, of dimensions 5x5 units